Rotation Details

 Cytopathology

-Duties include reading appropriate textbooks and references for current case interpretation as well as the assigned Cytopathology text readings on a biweekly basis.
-The assigned residents review the teaching files in order to get a familiarization with the types and degrees of cytologic abnormalities in various body sites.
-Residents attend the sign-out sessions with the attending pathologist.
-They also attend the fine needle aspiration encounters where a request for evaluation of adequacy of the tap is made at the site of aspiration.
-With increasing experience and knowledge, the resident makes diagnoses in cases, which are reviewed by the attending, rather than being an observer in the sign out.
+Duties include regularly reading relevant textbooks and references for current case interpretation, as well as completing the assigned Cytopathology text readings on a biweekly basis.
+Assigned residents review the teaching files to become familiar with the types and degrees of cytologic abnormalities found in various body sites.
+Residents participate in sign-out sessions with the attending pathologist and attend fine needle aspiration (FNA) procedures when an on-site evaluation of specimen adequacy is requested.
+As residents gain experience and knowledge, they progress from observing sign-outs to independently formulating diagnoses, which are then reviewed and confirmed by the attending pathologist.

 Microbiology

-The goal of the Clinical Microbiology rotation is to develop the professional skills necessary to evaluate specimens, and work up and interpret microbiological cultures and testing, including, but not limited to, direct specimen stains, bacterial and mycobacterial culture, fungal culture, antimicrobial susceptibilities, parasitology, antigen testing, and molecular testing.
-While on the Clinical Microbiology rotation, residents spend much of their time learning at the bench with the laboratory technologists, on rounds and in didactics with the attending, and on their own during self-study.
+The goal of the Clinical Microbiology rotation is to develop the professional skills necessary to evaluate specimens and to work up and interpret microbiological cultures and testing.
+This includes, but is not limited to, direct specimen stains, bacterial and mycobacterial cultures, fungal cultures, antimicrobial susceptibility testing, parasitology, antigen testing, and molecular diagnostics.
+During the rotation, residents spend much of their time learning at the bench alongside laboratory technologists, participating in rounds and didactic sessions with the attending, and engaging in independent self-study.

 Hematopathology